EconPapers

 Search Equilibrium, Production Parameters and Social Returns to Education: Theory and Estimation

-No 1904, IZA Discussion Papers from Institute for the Study of Labor (IZA)
+No 1904, IZA Discussion Papers from Institute of Labor Economics (IZA)

 Abstract: We introduce different skill groups and production functions into the Burdett-Mortensen equilibrium search model.
 Supermodularity in the production process leads to a positive intrafirm wage correlation between skill groups.
 Theory implies that increasing returns to scale can lead to a unimodal earnings density with a decreasing right tail even in the absence of productivity dispersion.
 Our empirical results indicate economy-wide increasing returns to scale.
 We use the structural estimates of the production parameters to investigate whether private returns to education equal social returns.
 Our estimates suggest a positive welfare effect from increasing the share of medium-skilled agents in the workforce.

-Keywords: search; wage correlation; social returns to education (search for similar items in EconPapers)
+Keywords: wage correlation; social returns to education; search (search for similar items in EconPapers)

 JEL-codes: J21 J23 J64 (search for similar items in EconPapers)